 - Be available to meet the needs of the child and respond to crises involving the child at all times.
-In order to achieve this at least one (1) parent cannot work outside the home. - Have no more than two (2) children who meet criteria for PHBC in the home.
-In some cases, three (3) children who meet or have met the criteria for PHBC will be allowed if one (1) child is ready for discharge. - Not have a child under the age of 3 years old in the home. - Limit the number of biological children.
+In order to achieve this at least one parent cannot work outside the home. - Have no more than two (2) children who meet criteria for PHBC in the home.
+In some cases, three (3) children who meet or have met the criteria for PHBC will be allowed if one (1) child is ready for discharge. - Not have a child under the age of three (3) years in the home. - Limit the number of biological children.
 Any home with biological children living in the home must also have a written plan to ensure safety in the home.
-Additionally, the plan must address how the foster parent will be readily available and on-hand for any emergencies or immediate needs the child may experience. - Demonstrate successful completion of a trauma-based training program specifically designed to increase their skills and capacity to work with children meeting the clinical criteria for PHBC services.

-- Accept a child back into their home upon discharge from a psychiatric hospital.
-PHBC parents may NOT submit a 24-hour discharge notice if a child in their care is admitted into a psychiatric hospital. - Demonstrate the capacity to show continuity of effort with children who may frequently run away and/or have admissions into psychiatric hospitals.
+Additionally, the plan must address how the foster parent will be readily available and on-hand for any emergencies or immediate needs the child may experience. - Demonstrate successful completion of a trauma-based training program specifically designed to increase their skills and capacity to work with children meeting the clinical criteria for PHBC services. - Accept a child back into their home upon discharge from a psychiatric hospital.
+PHBC parents may NOT submit a 24-hour Discharge Notice if a child in their care is admitted into a psychiatric hospital. - Demonstrate the capacity to show continuity of effort with children who may frequently run away and/or have admissions into psychiatric hospitals. - Single parent families may become PHBC families.
+However, single parent families must have a written plan for additional support as needed.
+The plan must include the number of children allowed in the home to ensure effective treatment and safety. - Note- if the Provider has a home that does not meet the above requirements, but they still feel would be appropriate for the PHBC program, they may submit a waiver request to the Director of Therapeutic Services to review and approve/deny.
+The waiver must provide a written plan for how the foster home and agency will meet the child's needs despite not meeting the above requirements.
+If the waiver is denied, the provider can appeal to the OCOK COO, however, their decision will be considered final.

-Additional Requirements of Providers with PHBC Homes:
+Additional Requirements of Providers with PHBC Homes